 Working arrangements during COVID-19 pandemic

 As a precautionary measure in the context of the global COVID-19 pandemic, the IOPC Funds’ Secretariat has been working remotely since 12 March 2020.
-However, in light of the gradual improvement to the situation in the UK and the easing of some restrictions, a limited number of staff have begun to return to work in the IOPC Funds’ offices on a regular basis.
-The Claims Submission Office for the Agia Zoni II incident in Greece already reopened in June and the Director, in close cooperation with IMO and with full regard to the advice of the UK Government, continues to prepare and take all necessary precautions to enable all staff to safely return to the IOPC Funds’ offices in London in due course.
+In light of the gradual improvement to the situation in the United Kingdom during July and August and the easing of some restrictions during that time, a limited number of staff had begun to return to work in the IOPC Funds’ offices on a regular basis.
+However, since the latest announcement by the UK Government reinstating national restrictions, and in consultation with the IMO Secretariat, staff attending the IOPC Funds’ offices in London will again be reduced to a skeletal team until such time as restrictions are lifted.

 The joint Investment Advisory Body continues to hold meetings and is keeping the Director regularly informed of developments in terms of the security of the Funds’ assets.
 The joint Audit Body has also met remotely and is continuing with its scheduled workplan.

-The next meeting of the IOPC Funds’ governing bodies has been rescheduled to take place from 2–4 December 2020 and is expected to run as a remote meeting.
+The next meeting of the IOPC Funds’ governing bodies will take place from 2–4 December 2020 and will be run as a remote meeting.
 It is the Director’s intention that the meeting should cover all the agenda items that were due to be considered by the governing bodies in 2020.
-The Secretariat is making adjustments and completing the work required to assist Member States in managing their participation.
+Full details about the meeting are available here.

 A number of other activities planned for the year have regrettably been postponed or cancelled.
 However, the Secretariat is exploring ways in which it could deliver some training or guidance sessions remotely and will be publishing more information in due course.